risabara/M4_Labs/04-S04_ Copy element & copyIndex( ) function/Lab.md

 1. There should be one storage account per region defined in the `regions` parameter array
 1. Open one of the storage accounts
 1. Inside the `Firewalls and virtual networks` blade, there should be an entry for each public IP defined in the `ipsToAllow` parameter array
-1. Inside the `Blobs` blade, there should be a container named container1
+1. Inside the `Blob service` blade, click on Containers.
+There should be a container named container1
 1. Review the other storage accounts deployed.
 Their properties should match with the exception of being deployed to a different region